magepages/mpdocs/docs/sage-pay/index.md

 ![Imgur](https://i.imgur.com/8ctfkdH.png)

 - **Enable**: Select **Yes** to use **Sage Pay Direct/ PI Integration**.
-- **Title**: Enter the title of the method.
-The name of the payment method will be replaced displayed on the checkout page.
+- **Title**: Enter the title of the method which is displayed on the checkout page.
 - **New Order Status**: Select status when customer order successfully:
   - **Processing**: Display status with **Processing** when order is successful.
 You can change the status in the backend with each order.
   - **Suspected Fraud**: Displays status with **Suspected Fraud** when order is successful.
 You can change the status in the backend with each order.
 With this status admin can accept payment or reject payment and then transfer status to Processing.